Want to Learn More?

 How long will it take me to complete the JD Flex program?

-Students have the option of completing the JD Flex program in 11 semesters (3 years plus 2 semesters, graduating in May) or electing the accelerated track (3 years plus 1 semester, graduating in December).
-In both options, students take intensive bar preparation coursework in the semesters before they graduate, thus ensuring a successful bar preparation period regardless of when or what jurisdiction they decide to take the bar exam.
+Students have the option of completing the JD Flex program in 11 terms (3 years plus 2 semesters, graduating in May) or electing the accelerated track (3 years plus 1 semester, graduating in December).
+In both options, students take intensive bar preparation coursework in the semesters before they graduate, thus ensuring a successful bar preparation period regardless of when they decide to take the bar exam.

 This is my first time taking an online plus campus-based program.
 How will I know what to expect?